 Research and Publications

-My research interests lie within the fields of US foreign policy, human rights history, democracy promotion, and transatlantic relations.
+My research interests lie within US foreign policy, human rights history, democracy promotion, and transatlantic relations.
 In particular, I have focused on the role of human rights in US foreign relations in the late Cold War, examining how the Reagan administration, members of Congress, and non-state actors shaped US human rights policy.

 I am currently working on three ongoing research projects: